Opal is the mid-season jacket you slip on without thinking… yet it always makes a little impression

 8 eyelets (Ø 11 mm)

-The choice of fabric for the Opal jacket will influence both its style and its drape.
-Structured materials will highlight the seams and the straight cut of the model, while softer fabrics will offer a more relaxed look.
+The choice of fabric for the Opal jacket will influence both its style and its hold.
+Materials with structure will highlight the seams and the straight cut of the model, while softer fabrics will offer a more relaxed look.

 For a summer or mid-season version, favor cotton canvases, light denim, washed linen, or fine gabardines, perfect for a lightweight jacket with good shape.

-For a bolder or sporty look, Opal can also be sewn in technical fabrics such as water-repellent canvas, waterproof gabardine, or even a thin wadding like a light padded jacket.
+For a bolder or sporty look, Opal can also be sewn in technical fabrics such as water-repellent canvas, waterproof gabardine, or even a fine wadding like a light padded jacket.

-The key is to use a medium-weight fabric, not too thick, to fully enjoy the neat finishes of the model.
+The key is to use a medium-weight fabric, not too thick, to fully enjoy the model’s neat finishes.

 Time: 3/5

-Opal is an intermediate-level model; the finishes are neat and require care, but nothing out of reach.
-The various diagrams in the booklet as well as the video tutorial available on the YouTube channel
+Opal is an intermediate-level model; the finishes are neat and require precision, but nothing unattainable.
+The various diagrams found in the booklet as well as the video tutorial available on the YouTube channel

 You will receive at home or at a pickup point, in a pretty box in the brand’s colors: the printed pattern sheet in color with all sizes, without overlapping, as well as the illustrated sewing booklet printed in color in A5 format.